abhishekarya1/Hash-Define-myNotes/content/system-design/book.md

 Used in version control systems like `Git` too.

 ### Bloom Filter
-Answers the question "Is this item in the set?" with either a confident "no" or a nervous "probably yes".
+Answers the question "Is this item in the set?" with either a **confident "no"** or a **nervous "probably yes"**.
 False positives are possible, it is probabilistic.

 We can check the database (expensive operation though) after bloom filter has answered with a "probably yes".